dotignore/KrakenSDR_Desktop/README.md

 Time: 2024-09-30T21:18:57.760440, Freq: 100 MHz, KrakenSDR 2: N=50.47965716871645, E=30.449911826290194, B=280°, D=176.0°
 ```

-In development stage next:
+**In development stage next**:
-Write log data to DB SQLight
+- Write log data to DB SQLight
-Data display on the map.
+- Data display on the map.
-Sorting: by date, by frequency, by region on the map.
+- Sorting: by date, by frequency, by region on the map.
-Discarding incorrect data.
+- Discarding incorrect data.